 Often, instead of buying pecan pralines, I stumble across a recipe during the year and give it a try as a gift to my father for Christmas.
-That was the goal this Christmas as well, however it sure was a circuitous route!
+That was the goal this Christmas as well, however,s it sure was a circuitous route!
 I started with what I thought was the perfect pecan praline recipe from a few years back but this time the pralines turned out horrible: super grainy and hard.
-A few days before flying to visit my parents for the holidays I remade the recipe again with minimal, if any, success into cracking the praline code, drats!
-So the days before Christmas, I looked over numerous online recipe forums and watched hours of Youtube praline making videos rating their skills (and believability) of their masterful claims.
+A few days before flying to visit my parents for the holidays I remade the recipe again with minimal, if any, success in cracking the praline code, drats!
+So the days before Christmas, I looked over numerous online recipe forums and watched hours of YouTube praline making videos rating their skills (and credibility) of their masterful claims.

 After hours of scanning, searching and forwarding, I came across what appeared to be the Holy Grail.
 Is it possible?
 Here in the depths of the digital age lie the secrets to the perfect pecan praline recipe and her name was “Momma”.
 No, she isn’t fat and a know-it-all but rather a camera shy Joyce sharing her family Louisiana praline recipe that is at least as old as her great grandma.
 I like that she isn’t a spring chicken.
 Many of the other videos were from owners of praline shops that weren’t sharing the recipe (just a video making them) or young people, many without ever trying a New Orleans style “praw-leen”.
 If you want to watch Momma cook, below is her sweet video with her daughter interviewing her.
 Further below is her transcribed perfect pecan praline recipe (by me).